MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

 - If your goal is to deploy policies (rules) and profiles (settings), without any enforcement, at a minimum, you need Intune.
 Intune is available with different subscriptions, including as a stand-alone service.
 For more information, see [Microsoft Intune licensing](../fundamentals/licenses.md).

-  If you currently use Configuration Manager, and want to set up co-management for your devices, then Intune is already included in your Configuration Manager license.
+  You currently use Configuration Manager, and want to set up co-management for your devices.
+Intune is already included in your Configuration Manager license.
 If you want new devices or existing co-managed devices to be fully managed by Intune, then you need a separate Intune license.

-- If you want to enforce the compliance or password rules you create in Intune, at a minimum, you need Intune and Azure AD Premium.
+- You want to enforce the compliance or password rules you create in Intune.
+At a minimum, you need Intune and Azure AD Premium.
 Intune and Azure AD Premium are available with **Enterprise Mobility + Security**.

   For more information, see [Enterprise Mobility + Security pricing options](https://www.microsoft.com/microsoft-365/enterprise-mobility-security/compare-plans-and-pricing).

-- If you want to only manage Office 365 apps on devices, at a minimum, you need Office 365.
-For more information, see [MDM for Office 365 vs Microsoft Intune](https://support.office.com/article/choose-between-mdm-for-office-365-and-microsoft-intune-c93d9ab9-efb2-4349-9b93-30c30562ee22) and [FAQ about Mobile Device Management for Office 365](https://support.office.com/en-us/article/frequently-asked-questions-about-mobile-device-management-for-office-365-3871f99c-c9db-4a23-86f9-902c1b02f58d).
+- You want to only manage Office 365 apps on devices.
+At a minimum, you need Office 365.
+For more information, see [MDM for Office 365 vs Microsoft Intune](https://support.office.com/article/choose-between-mdm-for-office-365-and-microsoft-intune-c93d9ab9-efb2-4349-9b93-30c30562ee22) and [FAQ about Mobile Device Management for Office 365](https://support.office.com/article/frequently-asked-questions-about-mobile-device-management-for-office-365-3871f99c-c9db-4a23-86f9-902c1b02f58d).

-- If you want to deploy Office 365 apps to your devices, and create policies to help secure devices that run these apps, at a minimum, you need Intune and Office 365.
+- You want to deploy Office 365 apps to your devices, and create policies to help secure devices that run these apps.
+At a minimum, you need Intune and Office 365.

-- If you want to create policies in Intune, deploy Office 365 apps, and enforce your rules and settings, at a minimum, you need Intune, Office 365, and Azure AD Premium.
+- You want to create policies in Intune, deploy Office 365 apps, and enforce your rules and settings.
+At a minimum, you need Intune, Office 365, and Azure AD Premium.
 Since all these services are included in Microsoft 365, then it might be cost effective to use the Microsoft 365 license.

   For more information, see [Microsoft 365 licensing plans](https://www.microsoft.com/microsoft-365/compare-all-microsoft-365-plans).